uikit/uikit-site/docs/pages/list.md

 ## Image bullet modifier

-Add the `.uk-list-bullet` class to set a custom image bullet as marker of a list item.
+Add the `.uk-list-bullet` class to set a custom image bullet as a marker of a list item.
 Mind, that it can not be combined with color modifiers.

 ```html
 <ul class="uk-list uk-list-bullet">…</ul>